 So, being an expansion pack; is this purely extension of the brand, or extension to the game?
 Unfortunately, I’d have to say for the most part it’s the former; Back To War fails to add anything greatly new to the game.
 There’s 20 new buildings, a couple of nations and 8 units.
 For those of you that already own Cossacks, think that over before buying it.
 Back To War deserves the 4 that it gets because it’s standalone so there’ll be a lot of newcomers purchasing this, but as I said, it’s probably not too hot looking for existing players.

-Written by Garcon Biftek
+Author: Garcon Biftek